Lysogenic cycle: Bacteriophages

 Bacteriophages are viruses that infect and replicate within a bacterium.
 Temperate phages (such as lambda phage) can reproduce using both the lytic and the lysogenic cycle.

 How a phage decides which cycle to enter depends on a variety of factors.
 For instance, if there are several other infecting phages (or if there is a high multiplicity), it is likely that the phage will use the lysogenic cycle.
 This may be useful in helping reduce the overall phage-to-host ratio and therefore preventing the phages from killing their hosts, also thereby increasing the phage's potential for survival, making this a form of natural selection.
-A phage may decide to exit the chromosome and enter the lytic cycle if it is exposed to DNA-damaging agents, such as UV radiation and chemicals.
+A phage may exit the chromosome and enter the lytic cycle if it is exposed to DNA-damaging agents, such as UV radiation and chemicals.
 Other factors with the potential to induce temperate phage release include temperature, pH, osmotic pressure, and low nutrient concentration.
 However, phages may also re-enter the lytic cycle spontaneously.
-In 80-90% of single-cell infections, phages enter the lysogenic cycle.
-In the other 10-20%, phages enter the lytic cycle.